-We found that regardless of the role Maj Gen Newman's did or did not play in the five events she attended with Maj Gen Newman, there was no written approval from the governor or lieutenant governor that authorized Maj Gen Newman's for any of the trips.
+We found that regardless of the role Maj Gen Newman's did or did not play in the five events she attended with Maj Gen Newman, there was no written approval from the governor or lieutenant governor that authorized Maj Gen Newman's down to fly on a military aircraft for any of the trips.
 We determined this violated DoD 4515.13-R, "Air Transportation Eligibility," which required the governor or lieutenant governor to personally sign such approvals on a case-by-case basis.
 The e-mail from the former secretary for public safety, which stated the Governor's CofS verbally delegated the authority to the secretary for public safety, was not sufficient because the approval authority is not delegable.
-We note that evidence indicated the only travel for which Maj Gen Newman's staff actually attempted to obtain the governor's approval was to the event the governor himself was to attend, the Winchester Armory Dedication in October 2009, and that the governor or lieutenant governor did not personally approve that travel as required.
+We note that evidence indicated the only travel for which Maj Gen Newman's staff actually attempted to obtain the governor's approval was to the event the governor or lieutenant governor did not personally approve that travel as required.